Duntryleague: Alfred Andrew Patterson

 Through Dalton's influence he became the head gardener at Cook Park, Orange.
 When Cook Park was opened in 1887, he became the first head gardener, a position he held for three years.
 The site had been a swamp.
 An editorial in the Bathurst Times of 14 April 1890 noted that Patterson had "by dint of hard work and exercise of skill, brought Cook Park, Orange to its present state of perfection".
 In early 1890 a deputation from Bathurst, including Mayor Ald.
 Simmons and local MLA, W. H. Paul, went to Orange, ostensibly to examine the gravitational water supply scheme, and were taken to Cook Park where they met Patterson, and happened to mention Bathurst was seeking a Head Gardener to lay out the new Machattie Park in Bathurst and that a competition was first being held to find a design for the park.
 In March 1890 Bathurst Council advertised for a Head Gardener and in April Patterson was appointed.
 This caused some disquiet amongst the Aldermen of Orange.
 He was subsequently head gardener at Machattie Park, Bathurst, for 20 years of a formative period in its development.
 He spent the remainder of his career as a shire engineer in country NSW.

-In 1900 and 1901 Patterson was seconded by the NSW Government to organise the floral displays for the Federation celebrations in Centennial Park, Sydney and the arrival of the Duke and Duchess of York (the future King & Queen).
+In 1900 and 1901 Patterson was seconded by the Government of New South Wales to organise the floral displays for the Federation celebrations in Centennial Park, Sydney and the arrival of the Duke and Duchess of York (the future King & Queen).
 Patterson published a regular gardening column in the Bathurst Daily Times and his reputation as a gardener flourished throughout the Central West of NSW.